 Tip: Check your weather app before packing and bring layers.
 You don’t want to be that dorky tourist who had to buy an overpriced “I Left My Heart in San Francisco” sweatshirt because you forgot to pack a jacket.
 Bring a slightly larger purse with a sweater and jacket layer and you won’t regret it.

 3. What to wear in San Francisco

-As I mentioned, San Francisco is an open culture so you can wear whatever you wish.
+A thing to know about San Francisco is that it is an open culture so you can wear whatever you wish.
 The tech start-up culture in San Francisco means that the typical “corporate” uniform is a dark pair of jeans and an expensive hoodie.

 Smart casual is the way to go here and you don’t need to worry about dressing up for dinner….unless that’s your thing.
 The best way to see this city is on foot, so bring something cute, but comfortable so that you can wander around without getting blisters.